 Why are there so many women in your books?

 Mostly, I just threw the dice and my first hero was female.
-Since then, it’s been an even split between genders for all characters.
+Since then, it’s been an even split between both genders.

 Are you a feminist?